Sudan's Hamdok to review appointments made by military

 "In addition, all the appointments and dismissals that have taken place in the previous period will be placed under study, evaluation and review," said the secretariat.

+The Forces for Freedom and Change (FFC) coalition denied on Wednesday that its leadership was represented in a meeting reported by Hamdok's office the previous evening to discuss next steps.

+"The (FFC) central council repeats its position rejecting negotiation and participation with the putchists," the alliance said in a statement, calling on people to escalate peaceful resistance against the military leadership.

-(Reporting by Khalid Abdelaziz; writing by Michael Georgy; editing by Philippa Fletcher)
+(Reporting by Khalid Abdelaziz; Writing by Michael Georgy; Editing by Philippa Fletcher and Alex Richardson)

 ((michael.georgy@tr.com; +971 52 503 5332; Reuters Messaging: michael.georgy.thomsonreuters.com@reuters.net))